learningdebunked/SystemDesignFundamentals/README.md

           ** Distributed locking is also used at much granular level to implement Linearizable operations

  **SSL/TLS Handshake - How it works ? **
+        ** SSL/TLS is of two types : a) One way SSL b) Two way SSL ** One Way SSL:
+           ** Server proves its identity and this is usually the setup in most of the enterprises ** Two Way SSL :

-        ** SSL / TLS is a multi step approach however at a very high level in a one way SSL where Server proves it identity , it presents its Certificate            to Client before connection is opened.
+           ** Both Client and Server needs to prove their identities and this is not a typical setup ** SSL / TLS is a multi step approach however at a very high level in a one way SSL where Server proves it identity , it presents its Certificate            to Client before connection is opened.
 The Client looks at the signer / ROOT CA of the certificate presented by Server in its trust/key store            and if valid  establishes a secure connection
         ** In a client server application , client can rely on a default key store or choose to over ride the cert store.
            In BE applications developed using Java like a REST Webservice talking to a database on cloud in order for the BE to trust the identity of the            database server on cloud the client can rely on a default key store provided by Oracle inside JDK in a cacerts folder.
 So the client can                  choose to use this key store which contains the Root CA of all major certifying authorities.
 Alternatively the Java application can use a